chow-petit/governance/README.md

   * Interaction design
 * Right and duty of autonomy in project development and experimentation

-#### Self-governance and community  - “One for all, all for one”
+#### Self-governance & Community  - “One for all, all for one”
 * Duty of care
 * Compassion and active listening
 * Storytelling “Sharing my story”
 * Freedom of movement
 * Portability of initiatives
-* Right to do “Doocracy”
+* Right to do - “Doocracy”
 * Right to fork

 #### Self-management, responsibility and accountability
-* Purpose and domain
+* Purpose, roles and domain
 * Duty of transparent and diversified information
 * Right to connections
+* Building resilience

 #### Right to fulfillment of personal objectives
-* Documentation
-* Engagement, goal setting and responsibility
+* Personal records and goals settings
+* Engagement & Documentation
 * Adaptive learning and mentorship
 * Reciprocities reliability and enforcement
 * Right to recognition and support